HikariYlan/better_origins/ideas.md

 - ~~Cannot breathe on land (base origin)~~
 - Has blindness on land, unless the player has a sea lantern in off-hand
 - ~~Can only eat aquatic flora (algae, sea weed, corals, sea cucumbers...)~~
-- Cannot wear leggins and boots, & cannot wear less than iron
+- Cannot wear leggings and boots, & cannot wear less than iron